 If you are a military retiree and receive your disability benefits from the VA, see IRS Publication 525 for more information.

 Veterans who are homeless or at imminent risk of becoming homeless can call or visit their local VA Medical Center or Community Resource and Referral Center (CRRC) where VA staff are ready to help.
 Many CRRC’s offer free tax preparation services.
 VA and other organizations work together through neighborhood Stand Downs to help Veterans who are homeless.
-IRS attends many Stand Down events and provide services such as help with letters, notices and levies on wages or bank account, free tax preparation and assistance from the Taxpayer Advocate Service to ensure that every taxpayer is treated fairly.
+The IRS attends many Stand Down events and provide services such as help with IRS letters, notices and levies on wages or bank accounts as well as free tax preparation.
+Also, the Taxpayer Advocate Service often attends to ensure that every Veteran is treated fairly.